Electricity Laws and Incentives in Rhode Island

 Rhode Island's National Electric Vehicle Infrastructure (NEVI) Planning

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Rhode Island Department of Transportation (RIDOT) to submit an EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office by August 1, 2022, describing how the state intends to distribute NEVI funds.
-Plans must be established according to NEVI guidance.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Rhode Island Department of Transportation (RIDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
+The submitted plans must be established according to NEVI guidance.

-For more information about Rhode Island’s NEVI planning process, see the RIDOT Electric Vehicle Charging website.
-For more information about Rhode Island’s NEVI plan, see the Joint Office’s State Plans for EV Charging website.
+For more information about Rhode Island’s NEVI planning process, see the Rhode Island Office of Energy Resources NEVI Plan website.
+To review Rhode Island’s NEVI plan, see the Joint Office State Plans for EV Charging website.

 Zero Emission Vehicle (ZEV) and Plug-In Hybrid Electric Vehicle (PHEV) Rebates